LudvikProchazka/QCGA/README.txt

-  Please note that this is a school project created primarily to learn C++ and to perform calculations in geometric algebra.
-The goal was to make the calculations feel more human-readable and as easy to debug as possible, even at the expense of speed and performance.
-As a result, the code architecture is poor — but it works. :)
-With the knowledge I have gained over the years, I would now choose a different design.
-However, since implementing high-dimensional geometric algebras is a challenge in itself, I have decided to leave it as it is for now.
-  Calculations are done by directly writing into the main function.
-There are few examples prepared, how to use it.
-In QCGA.h, there are defines for 1, e1, e2, ... , e15, as well as for the null basis ei1,eo1,...ei6,eo6.
-Those defines are the building blocks for all multivectors to be used in the main function.
-Please use some functions carefully, as they may cause exceptions if they are used with not suitible multivector (because of bad design).
-Thus, a user has to know exactly what he is doing.

-What to be aware of:
--QCGA object having scalar part has to be of the form "scalar" * one + (rest of the multivector), since "one" is an object representing 1 as an algebra's identity.
-    Eg: QCGA vec = 5 * one + e1 * e2;
--The operator precedence is sometimes wild so when something doesn't work you may have not enough parentheses -Examples in Example.h serve to some extend as unit tests.
--Both the design and implementation may be improved, because at the time the code was written, I was very new to C++ and quite new to programming in general.

-Have fun and good luck exploring it :) If you have any idea or question, feel free to reach me: 209458@vutbr.cz
+Introduction

+GAQ is a small C++ project exploring geometric algebra computations in a way that’s meant to be readable, easy to debug, and conceptually clear.
+It’s not optimized for performance — instead, it focuses on transparency, learning value, and universality, allowing the creation of arbitrary multivectors.
+Internally, the project leverages standard C++ features such as std::string and std::map, which help manage memory efficiently and keep the codebase straightforward to understand and extend.
+If you’re curious about how high dimensional geometric algebra can be represented and manipulated in code, this is a solid starting point.

+Overview

+This project was originally created as a learning exercise in C++ and geometric algebra.
+The main objective was to make geometric algebra computations readable, debuggable, and intuitive, even at the cost of raw performance.
+While the architecture is far from perfect, it works reliably for its intended purpose.

+Structure and Usage
+All calculations are currently written directly inside the main() function.
+A few example usages are included to demonstrate the syntax and workflow.

+In QCGA.h, you’ll find definitions for:
+Basis elements 1, e1, e2, ..., e15
+Null basis elements ei1, eo1, ..., ei6, eo6
+These serve as the building blocks for constructing multivectors used in calculations.

+⚠️ Note:
+Some functions can throw exceptions if used with incompatible multivectors — a side effect of the early design choices.
+Users are expected to understand the structure of the algebra before experimenting.